 Our labs are mixed-breeds: part-laboratory, part-makerspace and all around playground for discovery.
-The best thing about these labs is that they can be created wherever the kids are: at a school, on a bus, in a tent, in a tree; we’re up for the challenge.
+Environment is no obstacle for us – we can build a WAGiLab at a school, on a bus or in a tent.

 Emmanuel Jal, an activist for kids in war zones and a former child soldier himself, has challenged us to bring WAGiLabs to refuguee camps in Sudan.
 We can’t wait to see what we accomplish together!